-The Office of Institutional Equity is charged with monitoring the University's compliance with the ADA's requirements.
-In this regard, OIE has responsibility for resolving allegations of discrimination based on disability; ensuring University compliance with all relevant laws and regulations related to the ADA; providing consultation, information and referral to appropriate resources for disability-related issues; and provide training regarding the ADA.
-If you believe that you have been subjected to discrimination based on disability, please continue to contact the Office of Institutional Equity at (860) 486-2943 or via email at equity@uconn.edu, website: www.accessibility.uconn.edu
+OIE monitors the University's compliance with the Americans with Disabilities Act (ADA) requirements.
+In this regard, OIE is responsible for resolving allegations of discrimination based on disability; ensuring University compliance with all laws and regulations related to the ADA; and providing consultation, information and referral to appropriate resources for disability-related issues.
+More information can be found online at www.accessibility.uconn.edu or by contacting OIE at (860) 486-2943 or by email at equity@uconn.edu.